Animal ecology and socio-ecological group

 Biodiversity and Education

 While biodiversity loss is an essential subject for research there is still a huge gap which has to be bridged in order to make results available for school education.
 In a time where alienation from nature is an increasing phenomenon among the young generation, we develop educational tools that aim at motivating students to engage for biodiversity.
-The software (PROjections of Nature for Schools) shows how climate change affects habitats of European plants and animals.
-Citizen Science projects such as and provide platforms for individual monitoring activities.
-Examples for students’ research are presented on
+The software programs SITAS and PRONAS show how scientists deal with the impact of climate change on habitats of European plants and animals.
+Citizen Science projects such as BEAGLE and WIESENKNOPF (Great burnet) provide platforms for individual monitoring activities.

 Selected highlights since 2013